 Selected Location: Depot Lot at the NW Corner of Dickson St. and West Ave.

 On January 21, 2020, City Council adopted a resolution authorizing Mayor Jordan to sign a letter of intent with Sage Partners on behalf of the Bank of Fayetteville, Farmers and Merchants and to sign a letter of intent with Sage Partners on behalf of Fayetteville Depot, LLC for the purchase of property for the construction of a new parking structure on the Depot Lot to replace the parking spaces on the West Ave Lot in preparation for the construction of the Civic Plaza as part of the Cultural Arts Corridor Project.

 Those letters of intent provide for both entities to the sell portions of their property to the City of Fayetteville for a combined $350,000 plus a land swap for approximately 0.2 acres on the north end of the Civic Plaza across West Ave.
-In exchange, the City will acquire approximately 0.6 acres for the replacement Parking Deck Construction, 0.2 acres for an access easement & 0.2 acres for a construction easement.
+In exchange, the City will acquire approximately 0.6 acres for the replacement Parking Deck Construction, 0.2 acres for an access easement and 0.2 acres for a construction easement.
 Additionally, those letters of intent provide for:

-- Long-term protection of Train Depot & Arsaga’s
+- Long-term protection of Train Depot and Arsaga’s

 - Final negotiations between House and Arsaga’s